rebelist/streamline/README.md

 </p>

-The **Streamline** project is about building a metrics platform that brings together data from Jira, GitLab, AWS, Datadog, and other tools used across Jochen Schweizer mydays (JSMD).
+The **Streamline** project is about building a metrics platform that brings together data from Jira, GitLab, AWS, Datadog, and other tools.
 The goal is to give teams and managers clear, data-driven insights into how work gets done, how fast code moves, how teams collaborate, how stable and costly systems are, and how changes in process actually affect outcomes.